urg/urg/content/cv/index.md

 For contracts, I'm open to most opportunities.

-For permament roles, I'm looking for a role with a good team and to work for a company where I appreciate the product, the product servers a useful purpose and the business model appears to be viable commerically.
-As most of the above is subjective, I'm happy to start a discussion.
+For permament roles, I'm looking for a role with a good team and to work for a company where I appreciate the product, the product serves a useful purpose and the business model appears to be viable, commerically.
+As most of the above is subjective, I'm happy to start a discussion to explore possibilities.

 [Contract CV](files/patrick_mcandrew_cv_it_contract.pdf)